bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 # Memory systems based on Lullian ideas
 The method we present is a personalized method, based on Lullian concepts.
-In the [Lullian](https://pure.uvt.nl/ws/portalfiles/portal/1439970/fulltext.pdf) case we are going to simplify the morization system to a minimum of elements.
+In the [Lullian](https://pure.uvt.nl/ws/portalfiles/portal/1439970/fulltext.pdf) case we are going to simplify the memorization system to a minimum of elements.

 * __3 figures - Circle, Triangle, Square__